 After a few years of being a portrait photographer, I decided to challenge myself and try my hand at wedding photography.
 I talked another portrait photographer into helping me out, and off we went.
-Knowing a little about landscape, portrait, and basic lighting we did our first few weddings for a low cost.
+Knowing a little about landscape, portrait, and essential lighting we did our first few weddings at a low cost.
 This allowed us to test how we worked together and if we really would enjoy weddings.
 It also helped us build a portfolio, figure out who was best at what, and how long it really to edit all the files.
 We did not want to get stuck doing something that would drive us away from the art that we loved.

 To the interwebs!